heeki/templates/README.md

 ## Alternate templates
 The examples below are some alternative infrastructure-as-code options.
+* `cdk`: template using CDK that deploys a Lambda function
 * `sls`: template using Serverless Framework that deploys a Lambda function
 * `terraform`: template using Terraform that deploys a Lambda function